 Pediatricians and General Practitioners do not routinely study dermatology in their medical preparation.
 Surprise!
 Basically that means they are not trained to detect skin cancer and melanoma at it’s earliest point of origin.
 That is why it is essential to schedule an annual full body skin screening with a qualified dermatologist.

 But before you book your neighbor’s favorite derm, listen to this: not all dermatologists are equally trained either.
 Some specialize more in the aesthetic and cosmetic care of the skin.
-Others are dermatologists and medical doctors who offer greater attention to the disease aspects of the skin.
+Others offer greater attention to the disease aspects of the skin.
 Then there are those who are equally balanced in both specialties.

 It is up to you to ask a few questions and make sure you are scheduling an appointment with a dermatologist who meets the Gold Standard of skin screening.
 This is no time to be shy!